How to play on the TV screen with minis?

 If I decide to become a supporter, will I have access to previously released maps?

-Yes, you will have free, instant access to all (more than 100) previously released maps, which you can download without making any additional payments.
+Yes, you will have free, instant access to all (more than 300) previously released maps, which you can download without making any additional payments.
 When joining, you can choose a donation tier for future releases.
+If you support all three creations of the month, you’ll receive exclusive rewards too on a monthly basis.

 What is a map pack?